 Covers the principles, policies, practices, and challenges relating to the planning, recruitment, selection, compensation, benefits, employee and industrial relations, safety, and career development of an organization's human resources.
 Examines how the human resource functions in an organization affect a student's performance and career development.
-Prerequisites: MGT 300
+Prerequisite: MGT 200

-MGT 320 Business Technology Applications This course focuses on microcomputers and their application as a decision support tool to business problem solving.
-Using a case study approach, the student will utilize productivity software to fulfill the course requirements.
-No prerequisite
+MGT 320 Business Technology Applications

+This course focuses on microcomputers and their application as a decision support tool to business problem solving.
+Using a case study approach, students utilize productivity software to fulfill the course requirements.

-MGT 340 Labor and Management in the American Economy (also listed as ECON 340)
+MGT 340 Labor and Management in the American Economy (cross-listed as ECON 340)

 An examination of how labor and management are affected by various theories and institutional approaches and policies, such as public legislation on labor and management relations, collective bargaining, labor unions, inflation, and unemployment.
-Prerequisites: ECON 201 and 202
+Prerequisites: ECON 202, ECON 201.